Objectives

 - Geographic information systems

-- Elective Courses (Choose two): Physics and modeling of free-surface flows | Space physics and solar-terrestrial coupling | Chaos and fractals | Physico-chemical kinetics in heterogeneous media | Water physics | Water chemistry | Numerical methods and computer science
+- Two elective courses, to choose from: Physics and modeling of free-surface flows | Space physics and solar-terrestrial coupling | Chaos and fractals | Physico-chemical kinetics in heterogeneous media | Water physics | Water chemistry | Numerical methods and computer science

 - Research project (3 months)